Ogungbaigbe-Olaniyi/Students-Performance-Analysis/README.md

 - Regression analysis shows the model expain 91.1% of variation in exam score as can be seen in the R squared value and 89.2% for the number of predictors and indicated by the adjusted R squared
 - The significant F shows the model is overall statistically relevant
 - students with higher self study hours and attendance score better
-- excessive video gaming negatively impacted performance
+- excessive video gaming negatively impacted performance as can be seen form the correlation aanalysis
 - Stress level and health status has moderate efffect on scores
 - Tuition has a slight negative coefficients in the regression model
 ## Conclusion